THE RECLINING BUDDHA -WAT PHO

 It is believed donating coins into these bowls brings wealth and prosperity.

-These coins can benefit the Monks to maintain the Temple for important cultural activities.
+These coins and donations can benefit the Monks and community to maintain the Temple for important cultural activities.

 *Coins can be exchanged at the Temple.